bennettoxford/openprescribing-hospitals/viewer/content/faq/07_downloading_charts.md

 ### Data Attribution

 You are welcome to use data or graphs from this site in your academic output with attribution.
-Please cite **OpenPrescribing.net, Bennett Institute for Applied Data Science, University of Oxford, 2025** as the source for academic attribution.
+Please cite:

+**Fisher L, Wood C, Brown A, Croker R, Black S, Curtis HJ, et al. OpenPrescribing Hospitals: An open access analytics platform for hospital medicines use in England. medRxiv; 2025. https://doi.org/10.1101/2025.11.13.25340060.**

 If you use data or images from this site online or in a report, please link back to us.
 Your readers will then be able to see live updates to the data you are interested in, and explore other queries for themselves.